Rutu136/Comp4050-Project-Management/SRS.md

 ## 3.2 Non-Functional Requirements

-Non-functional requirements may exist for the following attributes.
-Often these requirements must be achieved at a system-wide level rather than at a unit level.
-State the requirements in the following sections in measurable terms (e.g., 95% of transactions shall be processed in less than a second, system downtime may not exceed 1 minute per day, > 30-day MTBF value, etc).

 This section describes non-functional features of the software project.
 Specify the requirements as user story.

 ### 3.2.1 Performance